benblack769/sound-eval/README.md

 So it should not be surprising that someone already had an idea very close to mine in the computer vision world.
 It is called "Learning visual groups from co-occurrences in space and time", and its bibtex citation is at the bottom of this section.

-This paper proposes a number of techniques using their method which also apply to my model, and they do a more through literature review and explanation than I cover here, and in general it is vastly superior research, so I suggest checking it out.
+This paper proposes a number of techniques using their method which also apply to my model, and they do a more through literature review,  deeper explanation of their technique, and larger list of possible applications than I cover here, and in general it is vastly superior research, so I suggest checking it out.

     @article{DBLP:journals/corr/IsolaZKA15,
       author    = {Phillip Isola and